zonneplan/KiBot/README.md

-  --help-preflights                List supported preflights and details -i, --invert-sel                 Generate the outputs not listed as targets -l, --list                       List available outputs (in the config file) -p, --copy-options               Copy plot options from the PCB file -P, --copy-and-expand            As -p but expand the list of layers -q, --quiet                      Remove information logs
+  --help-preflights                List supported preflights and details -i, --invert-sel                 Generate the outputs not listed as targets -l, --list                       List available outputs (in the config file) -m MKFILE, --makefile MKFILE     Generate a Makefile (no targets created) -p, --copy-options               Copy plot options from the PCB file -P, --copy-and-expand            As -p but expand the list of layers -q, --quiet                      Remove information logs